I blog to find the 1 percent

-I had a very interesting conversation this evening where someone asked me “Why do I blog?”….”Why am I trying to do the whole Hard Knox Life thing?”
+I had an interesting conversation the other day where someone asked me “Why do I blog?”
 It’s a question I have seen plenty of other bloggers answer.
 Some do it for creativity, some do it to vent and some do it because they just love to write.
 Frankly I do it for all of those reasons but for one important reason:

 I blog to knock down walls and find the 1 percent

-Anyone that has worked with P&G (or tried to work with P&G) knows that we have tons of walls keeping outsiders on the outside.
+Anyone that has worked with a Fortune 500 or big CPG knows that they generally have tons of walls keeping outsiders on the outside.
 It is done with a good reason because it keeps Brand Managers from being pitched every idea under the sun…it keeps out the 99% of ideas that aren’t worth our time to evaluate.
 But the problem is, it also keeps out the 1 percent of ideas that could be really worthwhile and breakthrough.
 We’ve built this moat to protect us and basically no one can get in.